julien6/KARMA/README.md

 # KARMA: Kubernetes Autoscaling with Resilient Multi-Agent system

+> ⚠️ **Warning: This project is a work in progress.**
+>
+> Some features may be incomplete or non-functional as development is currently ongoing.
+Use with caution and feel free to report any issues.

 KARMA is a framework designed to simulate and manage microservice architectures using Kubernetes clusters.
 It supports Multi-Agent Reinforcement Learning (MARL) with modeling, training, and deployment pipelines.
 KARMA is built for scalability, adaptability, and robust simulation of cluster's problems like bottlenecks, crashes, and high workloads.